 The seller retains, at all times, 5% of the shares of the entity to be created without any financial obligations on its part.

 Prospecting and exploration licences expired in September 2008 and the Company obtained renewals for a three-year period.
-These licences are renewable for an additional three-year period and will expire in September 2014.
+These licences are renewable for a three-year period.